Information updated from the original post date of 9/28/2018.

 Under atmospheric pressure, HGL occurs as gas, while higher pressures result in HGL liquids.
 Alkanes include ethane, propane, butane, and natural gas.
 Ethylene, propylene, and butylene fulfill the alkene category.
 In short, hydrocarbon gas liquids are used as feedstock to make various chemicals, plastic products, and synthetic rubber.
 HGLs are also used as fuels for heating, cooking, transportation, additives for gasoline, and blending agents for crude oil.

 Residual fuel is a more general classification for fuel oils that ultimately remain after distillates and lighter HGL has refined away during the refining process.
 Residual fuels are segmented into two key categories, Number 5 and Number 6.

 Number 5 residuals are used in powerplants and steam-powered vessels, while number 6 residuals are used for electric power generation, space heating, and by ocean vessels as bunker fuel.
 Production of residual fuels makes up one of the smallest portions of a barrel of refined products in the United States, accounting for just 1 gallon of refined output.

-Petroleum coke, still gas, asphalt, naphtha, lubricants, waxes, and other miscellaneous refined products fall into this category of refined products.
+Petroleum coke, still gas, asphalt, naphtha, lubricants, waxes, and other miscellaneous refined products fall into this category.
 Though the number of products in this category are marginal, the quality and breadth of these goods are instrumental across various industries with numerous uses.
 Six gallons of refined products make up this section of a barrel, though it is important to note the products in this category are regularly dependent on the production of other products within this classification.

-The pie chart below shows the full breakdown of a typical barrel of refined products produced by US refiners.
+The pie chart at left shows the full breakdown of a typical barrel of refined products produced by US refiners.